William Lenoir (general): Revolutionary War

 Historian Samuel Ashe called Lenoir an "active and zealous and efficient supporter of the cause of independence."
 He served with distinction in the American Revolutionary War, in particular taking part in the Battle of Kings Mountain as a captain in the Wilkes County Regiment of the North Carolina militia under Benjamin Cleveland.
 He received minor wounds at that battle.
-While serving as a captain of a company of the Wilkes County Regiment, he fought at the Battle of Stono Ferry (June 20, 1779) in South Carolina, the Siege of Savannah in Georgia (September 16 to October 18, 1779), and the Battle of Haw River in Orange County, North Carolina (February 25, 1781).
-In his last action at Pyle's massacre (also referred to as Battle of Haw River), his horse was said to be the only American Patriot casualty.
-Lenoir subsequently gathered troops together to fight at the Battle of Guilford Court House, but arrived too late.
+While serving as a major of a company of the Wilkes County Regiment, he fought at the Battle of Stono Ferry, the Siege of Savannah, and at Pyle's Massacre (during which his horse was said to be the only American Patriot casualty).
+Lenoir subsequently gathered troops together to fight at the Battle of Guilford Court House, but they arrived too late.
 He was also involved in minor skirmishes with Loyalists and Cherokee Indians.